-Objectives Met: The newly implemented Service Transformation Program (STP), OLIVR system, and redesigned business processes, allow DMV to have a successful implementation and achieve all of its objectives:
+Objectives Met: The newly implemented Service Transformation Program (STP), OLIVR system, and redesigned business processes, was successful and achieved all of its objectives:

 - 1. Provide more services online, improving the overall customer experience (ex: vehicle registration cards are printed right there, on demand, in the field office, rather than having to wait for the registration card to arrive in the mail); - 2.
-Make DMV staff more efficient so it can better serve customers (ex: based on business rules, 65% of title transactions are auto-approved, reducing the time it takes to approve a title change from weeks to days); - 3.
+Make DMV staff more efficient so they can better serve customers (ex: based on business rules, 65% of title transactions are auto-approved, reducing the time it takes to approve title changes; - 3.
 Allow for easy adjustments to the system as Federal and State laws change (ex: social distancing required DMV to pivot and implement appointment scheduling to ensure field office lobbies did not exceed 75% capacity); - 4.
-Ensure better protection of financial and ownership interests in vehicles by interfacing with various systems (ex: the State to State interface helps DMV determine if a customer had a valid license in another state); and - 5.
+Ensure better protection of financial and ownership interests in vehicles by interfacing with various systems (ex: the State to State interface helps DMV determine if a customer has a valid license in another state); and - 5.
 Create real-time access to data and information to better serve customers, business partners, and other stakeholders (ex: before system modernization, data wasn't accessible until the next day for law enforcement; now it's available immediately, in real time).